hugocore/curiosity-code-exercise/README.md

 some command is invalid, but with many robots running it could become tricky to control.
 An event-based architecture would be better to cope with changes in real-time.

+- Pass down Command objects from the API layer to the domain layer.
+This would allow for parameters to be validated or computed.

+- The `CardinalDirectionsService` could have been split in smaller services that other navigation systems could re-use.